Munk School of Global Affairs and Public Policy: Leadership

 The founding director was Janice Stein, who held the position until 2014.
 The school was then headed by Stephen Toope until 2017, when he became the 346th Vice-Chancellor of the University of Cambridge.
 After Toope's departure, the interim director was Randall Hansen, who served as head of the School's Centre for European, Russian and Eurasian Studies.

 On November 12, 2019, Michael Sabia was named as the Munk School's director, starting in February 2020.
 He served in that role until December 2020, when he was appointed by the Government of Canada as Deputy Minister of Finance.
 Professor Cheryl Misak was announced as the interim director of the Munk School, effective December 15, 2020.
-Peter Loewen was appointed Director in November 2021.
+Peter Loewen was appointed Director in November 2021 and held the position until July 2024, when he left to join Cornell University as Dean of the College of Arts & Sciences.

 Academics

 Master's degrees

-The Munk School offers two master's degrees – a Master of Global Affairs (MGA) and a Master of Public Policy (MPP).
+The Munk School offers three master's degrees – a Master of Global Affairs (MGA) and a Master of Public Policy (MPP), and a Master of Arts Degree in European and Eurasian Studies (CEES MA).

 The Master of Global Affairs (MGA) program is a two-year interdisciplinary professional degree with curriculum covering global and financial systems, global civil society, and global strategic and security issues.
 The program requires students to complete a relevant internship with an NGO, an international organization such as the UN or WTO, or at an embassy or consulate abroad.
 Admission to the MGA is highly selective with 500 to 600 annual applicants for 80 first-year placements.
 After a general first year of study, students specialize in one of three areas: Global Economy and Markets, Global Civil Society, or Global Institutions.
 MGA students can also complete their degrees concurrently with an MBA at the Rotman School of Management or with a JD at the University of Toronto Faculty of Law.
 The Munk School's MGA can also been taken as one half of a duel degree with either Sciences Po, Hertie School of Governance, or the London School of Economics (LSE).